chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 ## Running stress tests

-### Pre-requirements
+### Prerequisites

-1. Test that are run on XL Release cluster setup aim to reproduce a more or less realistic load on a system.
-It tries to execute some dummy scripts on a remote host.
-To achive this, an SSH host must be set up in advance of running tests.
-A password authentication must be used.
-One can provide values for connection to SSH server as hostname, username and password via gradle parameters `-PsshHost`, `-PsshUser` and `-PsshPassword`.
+* Tests that are run on an XL Release cluster setup aim to reproduce a realistic load on the system.
+Tests attempt to execute dummy scripts on a remote host.
+To achieve this, an SSH host must be set up before running tests.
+Password authentication must be used.
+You can provide values for the connection to the SSH server as hostname, user name, and password using the Gradle parameters `-PsshHost`, `-PsshUser`, and `-PsshPassword`.

-1. Configure a load balancer like [HAProxy](http://www.haproxy.org/) to distribute http requests do different node in cluster.
+* Configure a load balancer such as [HAProxy](http://www.haproxy.org/) to distribute HTTP requests to different nodes in the cluster.

 ### Running Tests